 If you have not already done so, please set up your Duo Mobile MFA account with these straightforward steps:

-Northwestern Information Technology (NIT) provides information around Multi-factor Authentication (MFA) and how the technology is implemented at Northwestern University, including a Multi-factor Authentication FAQ that covers common user questions.
+Northwestern Information Technology (NIT) provides information around Multi-factor Authentication (MFA) and how the technology is implemented at Northwestern University.
 NIT also provides MFA Knowledgebase articles, which cover common support scenarios to assist the academic community with MFA.
 We strongly recommend that users go to these pages first if they have issues or questions on Multi-factor Authentication.

 The following FAQ focuses on how Multi-factor Authentication will specifically impact access to the library’s electronic resources.
 A Glossary of terminology around EZproxy and Multi-factor Authentication is provided at the end of this page.